SUPPORTING OTHERS TO BE SAFE ONLINE

 However, this does not mean that you can spend money on any dodgy looking site, content that you will be able to get a chargeback if there is an issue.
 Chargebacks are not legally required - they are part of a voluntary set of rules that banks sign up to.
 They also require your bank to contact the scammers bank to request the money back.
 If scammers have withdrawn money and closed accounts, chargebacks will not be successful.

-If you have paid for something using a credit card then - provided the item cost more than £100 - you can claim this back from your credit card provider using section 75 - more information on chargebacks and section 75 can be found on which's page about them
+If you have paid for something using a credit card then - provided the item cost more than £100 - you can claim this back from your credit card provider using section 75 - more information on chargebacks and section 75 can be found on which's page about them.

-However, you are still better off just leaving a suspicious website than risking not being able to get your money back.
+However, you are still better off just leaving a suspicious website than risking not being able to get your money back.7.
+Is it too good to be true?

 Are you being offered a new laptop for £100?
 Although you can get deals online which far exceed what you can get on the high street, if a deal seems really good make sure you have done your due diligence and checked as best as you can that the website is legitimate.